-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to construction of effective procedures of mean-square approximation for iterated Stratonovich stochastic integrals of multiplicities 1 to 5.
-We apply the method of generalized multiple Fourier series for approximation of iterated stochastic integrals, more presicely we use multiple Fourier--Legendre series.
-Considered iterated Stra\-to\-no\-vich stochastic integrals are part of the Taylor--Stratonovich expansion.
-That is why the results of the article can be applied to implementation of numerical methods with the orders of strong convergence 1.0, 1.5, 2.0 and 2.5 for Ito stochastic differential equations with multidimensional non-additive noise.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to construction of effective procedures of the mean-square approximation for iterated Stratonovich stochastic integrals of multiplicities 1 to 5.
+We apply the method of generalized multiple Fourier series for approximation of iterated stochastic integrals.
+More precisely, we use multiple Fourier--Legendre series converging in the sense of norm in Hilbert space $L_2([t,T]^k),$ $k\in\mathbb{N}.$ Considered iterated Stra\-to\-no\-vich stochastic integrals are part of the Taylor--Stratonovich expansion.
+That is why the results of the article can be applied to implementation of numerical methods with the orders 1.0, 1.5, 2.0 and 2.5 of strong convergence for Ito stochastic differential equations with multidimensional non-commutative noise.

 \end{quote} }